Sphero: Catch me if you can

 Resources

-- Download entire lesson plan: PDF version.
+- Download entire Lesson Plan

 - Computer Science Education Research Group (CSER)

-- This lesson plan corresponds to professional learning in the following CSER Digital Technologies MOOCs:
+This lesson plan corresponds to professional learning in the following CSER Digital Technologies MOOCs:

 - F-6 Digital Technologies: Foundations